Biplobi Shainik Sangstha: Killing of Mosharraf, Huda and Haider

-Khaled Mosharraf, Nazmul Huda and A.T.M.
-Haider were killed during the uprising when the three officers went to the headquarters of the 10 Bengal Regiment.
-An eyewitness claimed that Captain Jalil and Captain Asad of the 10 Bengal Regiment ordered their troops to kill the three officers.
-Anthony Mascarenhas suggested that either Captain Jalil or Captain Asad may have been influenced by Abu Taher.
+Mosharraf, Huda and Haider were killed during the uprising when the three officers went to the headquarters of the 10 Bengal Regiment.
+An eyewitness claimed that Capt.
+Jalil and Capt.
+Asad of the 10 Bengal Regiment ordered their troops to kill the three officers.
+Anthony Mascarenhas suggested that either Capt.
+Jalil or Capt.
+Asad may have been influenced by Abu Taher.